 “Very funny,” I say giving them a look, but I can’t help but smile.
 It is nice to see us all as sisters hanging out and having a good time.

 “Well, I guess we have a plan then,” I say stepping back to let Tatyana bowl.
 “It will be a Greek formal.
 We can host it the week after we get back from break on Saturday.
 I’ll contact Moana about it and Selena, you can tell your brother that the Eta Phi Nus are invited.”

 They all nod.

 “Sounds like a good plan,” says Kimberly.
 “And guests are welcome.”
 She then pulls out her phone.
 “There is so much planning to be done.
 Food, music, decorations-”

-“We can figure that out tomorrow,” I interrupt.
+“We can figure all that out tomorrow,” I interrupt.
 “Let’s just have fun tonight.
 By the way, is anyone hungry?
-I am kind of in the mood for fries and a milkshake.”
+I’m kind of in the mood for fries and a milkshake again.”

 Lizzie raises her hand.
 “That sounds good, I’m famished.”